-How Contributions are made.
-On each payroll date following your enrollment date, your Employer will deduct an amount from your Compensation, based on your current Contribution elections, and transfer that amount to your Account.
-Amounts deducted by your Employer may not exceed the amount of your Compensation remaining after any other payroll deductions which are required by law and made by your Employer.
+How are Contributions made?
+On each payroll date following your Enrollment Date your Employer will deduct an amount from your Compensation or Wages, based on your current Contribution elections (i.e.,

+Standard Election; Custom Election), and transfer that amount to your Account.
+Amounts deducted by your Employer may not exceed the amount of your Compensation remaining after any other payroll deductions which are required by law are made by your Employer.
 Your Employer is required to transmit the amounts deducted to the Program Administrator as soon as administratively practicable and within the time period required by law.

 Contribution Date.
 The Program will credit any funds contributed to your Account on the same Business Day as submitted by your Employer if the Contribution is received in good order prior to the close of the New York Stock Exchange ("NYSE"), normally 4:00 p.m.
 Eastern Time.
 If received after the NYSE's close, Contributions will be credited on the next succeeding Business Day.
-Your Contribution will be invested based on the Unit Value(s) of the portfolios for the applicable Investment Option(s) calculated as of the close of the NYSE on the applicable Contribution date.
+Your Contribution will be invested based on the Unit Value(s) of the Trust for the applicable Investment Option(s) calculated as of the close of the NYSE on the applicable Contribution date.

-Default Contribution Rate and the Default Investment Option.
-If you have not opted out of the Program or have not chosen Custom Elections, you will be enrolled using the Default Contribution Rate and the Default Investment Option.
-The Default Contribution Rate is an initial rate of Contribution to the Program of 5% of your Compensation.
-The Default Contribution Rate will be automatically increased at the rate of 1% of your Compensation in January each year until a maximum of 10% of your Compensation is reached.
-Under the Default Investment Option, all Contributions to your Account will initially be invested in the Capital Preservation Option and, unless you elect to have your Contributions invested in one or more different Investment Options described below, such Contributions and the earnings thereon will be transferred 30 days after the date on which your initial Contribution is made (or, if such day is not a business day, on the next business day) (the "Initial Sweep Date") to the Target Retirement Date Option with a target date that is closest to your year of retirement (assuming a retirement age of 65).
-Unless you make a Custom Election, all Contributions to Election, all Sweep Date also will be invested in the applicable Target Retirement Date Option.
+Standard Elections.
+If you have not opted out of the Program or have not chosen Custom Elections, you will be enrolled using the following Standard Elections.
+The Standard Election for Contributions is an initial rate of Contribution to the Program of 5% of your Wages.
+Your contribution will be automatically increased at the rate of 1% of your Wages in January each year until a maximum of 8% of your Wages is reached.
+Under the Standard Elections, all Contributions to your Account will initially be invested in the Capital Preservation Option and, unless you elect to have your Contributions invested in one or more different Investment Options described below (a "Custom Election"), such Contributions and the earnings thereon will be transferred 30 days after the date on which your initial Contribution is made (or, if such day is not a business day, on the next business day) (the "Initial Sweep Date") to the Target Retirement Date Option with a target date that is closest to your year of retirement (assuming a retirement age of 65).
+Unless you make a Custom Investment Election, all Contributions to your Account received after the Initial Sweep Date also will be invested in the applicable Target Retirement Date Option.

 Your Account will be a Roth IRA and Contributions will occur on a post-tax basis.
-You may change your Elections at any time.
+You may change your Standard Elections at any time.

 Custom Elections.
-You may change your Default Contribution Rate at any time from the standard 5% rate (increased by 1% each January up to a maximum of 10% at the Board's sole discretion).
+You may change your Standard Election Contribution Rate at any time from the standard 5% rate (increased by 1% in January up to a maximum of 8%).
 Changes can be made online or by calling the Program (See Post-Enrollment).
-The minimum Contribution Rate to participate in the Program is 1% (to opt out of participation, set a Contribution Rate of 0%) and the maximum Contribution Rate is 100% of available Compensation up to the federal annual contribution limits for Roth IRAs (determined without regard to any Roth IRA income limits).
-Contribution elections must be a percentage of Compensation that is a whole number and not a fraction (e.g., 3% or 4%, but not 3.5%).
+The minimum Contribution Rate to participate in the Program is 1% (to opt out of participation, set a Contribution Rate of 0%) and the maximum Contribution Rate is 100% of available Wages up to the federal annual contribution limits for Roth IRAs (determined without regard to any Roth IRA income limits).
+Contribution elections must be a percentage of Wages that is a whole number and not a fraction (e.g., 3% or 4%, but not 3.5%).

 After enrollment, you may change your Contribution Rate by going online or calling the Program.
 Your Employer will change your payroll deduction as soon as administratively practicable.
-Your Employer may limit the processing of Contribution Rate changes to one change per month per Covered Employee.
+Your Employer may limit the processing of Contribution Rate changes to one change per month per Employee.